JeremyBernier/aurus/README.md

 Making an open source DAW.

-Note: It's not even close to functional yet.
-I suck at C++ and have no experience in audio programming.
+Note: It's not even close to finished yet.
 I'm just uploading it in its premature state so that other people can see and potentially contribute.

 Main Goals:
 * Modular.
 Audio engine decoupled from GUI.